 If the victim died, his/her family may be able to bring a wrongful death claim to recover money for medical expenses, loss of contributions, funeral expenses, and pain and suffering.

-Victims may be able to sue the IVC filter's manufacturer, C.R.
-Bard.
+Victims may be able to sue the IVC filter's manufacturer.
+The common ones are listed below:

 Plaintiffs in negligence lawsuits in Nevada have to prove that it is more likely than not that the defendant was negligent.
 This standard of proof is called, "by the preponderance of the evidence."
-Therefore, evidence that typically figures into IVC filter suits include:
+Therefore, evidence that typically figures into medical device lawsuits include:

 - The plaintiff's medical history and records

-- Expert medical testimony drawing a causal connection between the IVC filter and the victim's injuries
+- Expert medical testimony drawing a causal connection between the medical device and the victim's injuries

 - Marketing materials and labels that show the defendant omitted key information warning physicians and patients of possible hazards